ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 ## Community participation and pathways into open source

-Throughout 2025, our blog, newsletters, and use case program continued to amplify community voices.
+Throughout 2025, our blog, newsletters, and social media outreach continued to amplify community voices.
 These highlighted not only software releases but also the people, practices, and contexts behind them, reinforcing our focus on community participation.

 During 2025, we published 49 posts on the rOpenSci blog.
 These included 41 blog posts and 8 technotes, with 18 posts authored or co-authored by community members, reflecting the continued openness of the blog to contributions beyond the staff team and the great participation of our community.
 Also, 60 authors contributed to the blog, 39 of them were authors writing for the first time for rOpenSci, an encouraging sign of ongoing renewal and engagement.